peterychuang/peterychuang.github.io/content/short-stories/2016-10-23-the-longest-distance.md

 youtube_id: null
 ---

 All that remained was the date of her birthday according to the solar calendar of *Alte Welt*.
 Since Sophie left him for another man, Ethan had moved to *Neue Welt*, where each year was twenty days shorter and each day was twenty minutes longer.
 After just few *Neue Welt* days, he could no longer convert dates and times from the *Alte Welt* clock to the new one, and vice versa.
-It wasn’t until when he heard the video message from an old friend Jimmy, with a twenty minutes delay in transmission (anything resembling a phone call between *Alte Welt* and *Neue Welt* was impossible), that another of his good friend in *Alte Welt* died did he attempt to figure out what day it was back there, a task he failed.
+It wasn’t until when he heard the video message from an old friend Jimmy--with a twenty minutes delay in transmission (anything resembling a phone call between *Alte Welt* and *Neue Welt* was impossible)--that another of his good friend in *Alte Welt* died did he attempt to figure out what day it was back there, a task he failed.
 At that, his android made the calculation for him and then informed him that he left *Alte Welt* exactly five years ago.

 He booked a flight back to *Alte Welt*, hoping to attend his Adam's funeral and stay there for a week or two to visit his old friends and families, only to be reminded by his android that the flight would take him almost a year--six months from *Neue Welt* to the wormhole, five seconds through the wormhole, and another six months back to his home planet--long enough to turn his old friend’s body into a pile of rotten meat buried under the ground, and the return trip would take another year, which meant his colleagues at his job would have to wait two years and two weeks in *Alte Welt* time before he would show up again, so long a time that they would probably have given up waiting and passed his job to someone else.
-And that calculation had not even taken in the account the positions and orbits of the planets, which, at times, made the distance of the trip too long that he might have to wait for up to a year for the planets to align correctly.
+And that calculation had not even taken into account the positions and orbits of the planets, which, at times, made the distance between the two planets too long that he might have to wait for anywhere between half a year to a full year for the planets to align correctly.

 When he left the *Alte Welt*, he abandoned everything in order to escape the agony Sophie caused: he was mad at Sophie leaving him; he was consumed by guilt and paralysed by his inability to fix his life; and he wished to start over in places where no one knew who he was, what he had done, and how much he despised himself.
 He wish he had never been born and he could be reborn.
 Now, on his way to the spaceport fifty miles from the city, alone in his cramped driverless car, he realised that undertaking this lengthy round-trip meant he had to give up *Neue Welt* and restart his former self.
 That thought gave him a start, and he would keep on wondering why he had made such careless decision, even though he did want to go back.
 Or did he?
 He didn't know even as he was strapped into his seat in the spacecraft.